JosephusPaye/stash/README.md

    * - If no value for the given key is in the cache, the producer is called and the value
    *   it produces is stored in the cache
    *
-   * - If a value for the given key in the cache, one of the following happens:
+   * - If a value for the given key is in the cache, one of the following happens:
-   *   - if the cached value has not exceeded `maxAge`, it is returned and the producer
+   *   - if the value is fresh (e.g. it hasn't exceeded `maxAge`, it is returned and the
-   *     is not called
+   *     producer is not called
-   *   - if the cached value has exceeded `maxAge`, and `staleWhileRevalidate` is set and
+   *   - if the value is stale and can be revalidated (i.e. it has exceeded `maxAge`
-   *     has not been exceeded, then the stale value is returned, and the producer is
+   *     and `staleWhileRevalidate` is set and has not been exceeded) then the stale
+   *     value is returned, and the producer is called asynchronously to revalidate
+   *     (i.e. update) the value
+   */
-   *     called asynchronously to revalidate (i.e. update) the value */ cache(key: K, producer: Producer<V>): Promise<V>;
+  cache(key: K, producer: Producer<V>): Promise<V>;
   cache(key: K, options: CacheOptions, producer: Producer<V>): Promise<V>;